hoag142/myprojects/Sample.md

 ![image](https://github.com/hoag142/myprojects/assets/152377486/03258068-9579-4265-8288-9cd5bf3ff75d)

-You can see that i fill buffer with 204 char `a` and insert address with little-endian type `/x6b/x84/x04/x08` And i success with the line `Congratulation!`
+You can see that i fill buffer with 204 char `a`(why 204 because to fill the buffer we need 200 byte and more 4 byte to fill the ebp) and insert address with little-endian type `/x6b/x84/x04/x08`
+And i success with the line `Congratulation!`

 ## 4.1.b